-SPECIAL CONDITION 16.
-Discharge Number 005 is an emergency high level bypass.
+SPECIAL CONDITION 12.
+Discharge Number 002 is an emergency high level overflow located in the influent pump station that would discharge overland directly to Higgins Creek, if activated.
 Discharges from this outfall are prohibited.
-Permittee shall maintain continuous electronic monitors capable of detecting all discharges from each prohibited discharge outfall or shall inspect each listed prohibited discharge outfall listed above within 24 hours of receiving .25 inches of precipitation or greater within a 24 hour period as recorded at the nearest National Weather Service Reporting Station.
+The Permittee shall maintain continuous electronic monitors capable of detecting all discharges from each prohibited discharge outfall (wet well bubbler data) or shall inspect each listed prohibited discharge outfall listed above within 24 hours of receiving 0.25 inches of precipitation or greater within a 24 hour period as recorded at the nearest national Weather Service Reporting Station.
 Permittee shall utilize chalk or block devices or other discharge confirming devices approved by the Agency to enhance visual monitoring.
 These prohibited discharges, if they occur, are subject to conditions A-E listed below.

-A. Definitions
+A Definitions